-The Chair asked about the seven not actively seeking work.
-Ms Linton explained that for a whole host of reason, they did not want to work nor attend any training programmes.
-They were being supported at home and had a lack of aspiration to move on to any aspirations.
-Ms Linton explained that each one of these are allocated to a NEETs practitioner and then would work with them to understand why they do not currently want to work.
+The Chair asked about the seven young people not actively seeking work.
+Ms Linton explained that for a whole host of reasons, they did not want to work nor attend any training programmes.
+They were being supported at home and had a lack of aspiration to move into any opportunities.
+Ms Linton explained that each one of these were allocated to a NEETs practitioner and then would work with them to understand why they do not currently want to work.

-Members asked what the different was between 27 requiring level 2 training and 45 requiring sub level 2 training.
-Ms Linton explained that the 45 have a set of qualifications that means they were not quite at level 2 yet but would need some extra training to get to level 2.
+Members asked what the different was between those requiring level 2 training and those requiring sub level 2 training.
+Ms Linton explained that those requiring sub level training had a set of qualifications that meant they were not quite at level 2 yet and would need some extra training to get to level 2.